opteron-x86/react-resume/README.md

 - Axios for API requests

 ### Backend (AWS)
-- AWS Amplify for hosting and CI/CD
+- AWS Amplify for serverless hosting and CI/CD
 - API Gateway for HTTP API endpoints
 - Lambda functions for serverless compute
 - DynamoDB for data storage